 If you’re searching for wedding hair ideas, you may have noticed there’s a particular… look that has been prescribed to how you wear your hair on your wedding day.
 It’s always long, and requires a certain finesse with a curling iron (or at the very least, hair that responds well to said curling iron).
 In recent years, the wedding industry has at least opened its doors to wedding braids (and thank the textured gods for that), but otherwise?
 It can seem like slim pickings.
 Which is weird, because there are basically as many kinds of hairstyles as there are people getting married.
 Looking for updo hairstyles?
 Hairstyles for long hair?
 For short hair?
 It exists!
-In fact, we’ve done roundups of just curly hairstyles and black hairstyles, and today we’re going all in for everyone with thirty wedding hairstyles you may not have seen in the sea of Pinterest.
+In fact, we’ve done roundups of just curly hairstyles and black hairstyles, and today we’re going all in for everyone with twenty-nine wedding hairstyles you may not have seen in the sea of Pinterest.

 But!
 Before you decide on a style that works for you, here are some tips for getting the most out of your hairstyle: